Expanding Access to Robotics and STEM Education Through Public Libraries

 RAIL seeks to:

-• Create a sustainable robotics program that can be replicated at additional library locations.
+Create a sustainable robotics framework that can be replicated by additional public libraries.

 Through hands-on robotics activities and guided exploration, students participating in RAIL workshops will: